aqc-github/JiggyJoystick/README.md

 - Reset the Teensy to establish proper communication
 - Verify that all topics are available
 - **Prompt for manual connection if automatic reset fails**

+### Why Docker?

+- **Platform Independence**: Works on any system with Docker installed
+- **No Local ROS2 Installation**: All ROS2 dependencies are contained within Docker
+- **Reproducible Environment**: Consistent behavior across different machines
+- **Easy Deployment**: Single command startup with automatic dependency resolution
+- **Isolation**: No conflicts with existing software on the host system

 ### Recent Improvements